saucepoint/baseloop/README.md

 **[createPositionWithETH](https://basescan.org/address/0xdb318ffe6a10748bced949bdd35f7b087e2a05f0#writeContract#F3)**

-    - payableAmount: the amount of Ether to use to initially seed the position
+    - payableAmount: the initial amount of Ether

     - leverageMultiplier: the desired leverage, relative to the above Ether amount.
 Expressed with 18 decimals.
 2.5e18 = 2.5x leverage, 2500000000000000000